-The myid.production.json file defines each potential identity provider within that overall identity provider type from which SSRP can create the new credential.
+The myid.json file defines each potential identity provider within that overall identity provider type from which SSRP can create the new credential.
 The file contains the URLs and data for authentication with external authentication providers, and the mappings from the claims to the database.

-You can include multiple providers in a single myid.production.json file if the providers are all the same type; for example, you can include multiple OpenID Connect providers in the same file.
-You cannot include a client certificate-based provider in the same myid.production.json file as OpenID Connect providers.
+You can include multiple providers in a single myid.json file if the providers are all the same type; for example, you can include multiple OpenID Connect providers in the same file.
+You cannot include a client certificate-based provider in the same myid.json file as OpenID Connect providers.

-The default location of the myid.json file (and myid.prodution.json) for OpenID Connect is:
+The default location of the myid.json file for OpenID Connect is: